 One of the greatest barriers preventing our youth from experiencing the national parks around them is transportation.
-The goal of the Ticket to Ride program is to provide efficient transportation support for over 100,000 students to visit our national parks annually.
-Once in the parks, a world of learning begins as young people discover their natural, cultural and historical heritage, participate in volunteer and service-learning activities, enjoy recreational opportunities and most importantly, begin a lifelong relationship with their national parks.
+The goal of the National Park Foundation (NPF)’s Ticket to Ride program is to provide efficient transportation support for over 100,000 students to visit our national parks.
+Once in the parks, a world of learning begins – young people discover their natural, cultural, and historical heritage, participate in volunteer and service-learning activities, enjoy recreational activities, and most importantly, begin a lifelong relationship with our parks.

 Said one park ranger: “Students participating in our NPF-funded Growing a Wild Brooklyn and Queens [programs] were able to come to the park for the first time to collect native plant seeds to grow in their classrooms.
 Without Ticket to Ride funding, these classes who had not been involved in Gateway National Recreation Area before would have found it too time-consuming and difficult to arrange for bus transportation.”